chris-s-friedman/hugo_blog/content/posts/2021/dotfiles.md

 ---
 title: "Dotfiles"
 date: 2021-09-07T20:41:05-04:00
-draft: true
+draft: false
 type: "post"
 slug: "dotfiles"
 tags:
   - dotfiles
 ---

-If there's a single tool I made, that I am most greatful for having in my toolbelt, i'd say it is my collectiong of dotfiles.
-I am frequently booting up new cloud computing instances, so being able to automate - and quickly execute - my setup allows me to have a omre enjoyable dev experience.
+If there's a single tool I made, that I am most greatful for having in my toolbelt, i'd say it is my collection of dotfiles.
+I am frequently booting up new cloud computing instances, so being able to automate - and quickly execute - my setup allows me to have a more enjoyable dev experience.

 {{% note %}}
-Disclaimer: Below i'll talk about my dotfiles and the way _I_ organize them, but dotfiles are a very personal tool that should be suited to the individual's needs, desires, and preferences.
-That, said, my dotfiles are <a href="https://github.com/chris-s-friedman/dotfiles" target="_blank">here</a>
+Disclaimer: Below i'll talk about my dotfiles and the way _that I_ organize them, but dotfiles are a very personal tool that should be suited to the individual's needs, desires, and preferences.
+That said, my dotfiles are <a href="https://github.com/chris-s-friedman/dotfiles" target="_blank">here</a>
 {{% /note %}}

 ## Individual Dotfiles